 In the event that a deposit is made pursuant to paragraph (1) above, bond authorization shall be reduced by a corresponding amount.

-A portion of the proceeds of the 2021 Bonds will be applied to fund to maturity or currently refund all of the State's outstanding general obligation bonds identified below (the "Refunded Bonds").
+A portion of the proceeds of the 2023 Bonds will be applied to currently refund a portion of the State's outstanding general obligation bonds identified below (the "Refunded Bonds").

 Schedule of Refunded Bonds